• DUI & DWI in Indiana

 Indiana's substance abuse laws fall under the Operating While Intoxicated (OWI) umbrella.
 You may be found guilty of simply being under the influence of a substance while driving (meaning that it affected your ability to drive), or being over the blood alcohol content legal limit.

-You are considered to be legally drunk in Indiana if you have BAC of at least .08%.
-If you have a commercial driver's license, however, the limit is .04%.
-If you're younger than 21, the limit is only .02%.
+You are considered to be over the limit in Indiana if you have BAC of at least 0.08%.
+If you have a commercial driver's license, however, the limit is 0.04%.
+If you're younger than 21 years old, the limit is only 0.02%.

 Administrative Suspension

-As a stipulation of these lesser penalties, the court may order you to install an ignition interlock device in your vehicle.
+As a stipulation of these penalties, you may be order you to install an ignition interlock device in your vehicle.
 This device measures your BAC, and will not allow your engine to start if you're over the legal limit.

 Habitual Offenders

-The state has a habitual offender law that affects drivers guilty of multiple OWI offenses.
+The state has a habitual offender law that affects drivers guilty of multiple OWI offenses or a single OWI offense with a high BAC (over 0.15%).

 Insurance Consequences